Dallinger/Dallinger/docs/source/dummies_node.rst

 	class Agent(Node):

 This means that the following code defines a new class called ``Agent`` but because the class ``Node`` is contained in parentheses, this also informs the program that ``Agent`` objects `inherit` all of the functionality of the class ``Node``.
-This is handy, because in general we only want to change a couple of things about a ``Node`` and so by inheriting everything as a baseline we don't have a recreate all the functionality we wanted to keep.
+This is handy, because in general we only want to change a couple of things about a ``Node`` and so by inheriting everything as a baseline we don't have to recreate all the functionality we wanted to keep.
 The next line of code tells Dallinger that when ``Node`` Python objects are translated into database records, the value in their ``type`` column should be "agent":
 ::

 	__mapper_args__ = {"polymorphic_identity": "agent"}